Safety Protocols for In-Person Visits (Updated July 1, 2020)

 Treatments such as acupuncture, craniosacral therapy and injections or IVs are also available in person at this time.
 Updates to this will be made in the future if required.

 For in-person visits, we are taking strict measures to ensure everyone’s safety by limiting your exposure to others and maintaining social distancing.
 Thank you for your patience and cooperation during this unique time.
-New protocols are outlined below.
+Protocols are outlined below.

 You will be contacted the day before your in-person appointment for pre-screening health questions, and to remind you of our safety protocols.